 Vanilla White Buttercream Frosting is my go-to frosting over and over again.
 You just can't beat that classic Vanilla White Buttercream Frosting.

 This vanilla buttercream frosting and my chocolate frosting are the easy go-to, quick and classic frosting recipe that I use time and time again.

 This vanilla buttercream frosting is my favorite buttercream recipe.
-There’s nothing fancy or complicated about it.
+There’s nothing complicated about it.

 My family loves these two simple recipes.
 You just can’t beat that classic vanilla buttercream frosting for many every day or celebratory desserts.
 From a 3 layer chocolate cake to cupcakes.
 This vanilla buttercream recipe is interchangeable for all flavors of desserts.